boblemaire/IoTaWatt/Docs/influxDB.rst

     IoTaWatt will pick up with the last successful posting when the problem is resolved.

 **server URL**
     URL of the influxDB server.
-The URL must begin with http:// (*not* https://).
+If the URL begins with HTTPS:// you must have specified a HTTPSproxy_ server.
     The url may contain a domain name or an IP address.
-    The *:port number* is optional and defaults to the influxDB default of :8086.
+    The *:port number* is optional and defaults to the influxDB port 8086 for version 1.

-**database**
-    Name of the influxDB database that you have created to be the repository for the IoTaWatt data.

-**retention policy**
-    Optional name of the influxDB retention policy that you want to associate with the measurements that are written to influxDB.
-    If not specified influx will use the default policy.
-    If you specify a retention policy, it must be defined to influxDB before data can be written.

-**username/password**
-    Optional security credentials.
-If specified, IoTaWatt will use standard authorization headers with these credentials.
+    .. _HTTPSproxy HTTPSproxy.rst

 **upload history from**
     Specify the starting date that IoTaWatt will use to upload history to a new set of measurements.
 When the influxDBService starts,